|Module Title||CELL SIGNALLING AND RECOGNITION|

 Mitogenesis.
 Mitogenic signalling via receptor tyrosine kinases (RTKs) will be examined, discussing RTK activation, what role this plays in recruitment, via adaptor proteins, of downstream signalling mediators (p21ras and phospholipase C), how these components trigger kinase cascades and ultimately how transcription factor activity is modulated.

 Hormones and metabolism.
 Structure of receptors for insulin, insulin-like growth factor and noradrenaline with the respective cytoplasmic RTK and G-protein cascades.
-For insulin, glucagon role of receptor-mediated endocytosis with recycling pathway between membrane and endosome with internalisation signals and modulation.
+For insulin, role of receptor-mediated endocytosis with recycling pathway between membrane and endosome with internalisation signals and modulation.
 Protein kinase cascades (and modulating phosphatases) to change glycogen and glycolytic metabolism with resulting effects on cells.

 Key signalling cascades in the inflammatory response.
 The signalling cascade associated with major inflammatory cytokine, interleukin-1 (IL-1) leading to activation of NF-kB transcription factor and phospholipase A2 leading the synthesis of prostaglandins will be described.
 These pathways will be used to illustrate the suppressive effects of glucocorticoid steroids and analgesic drugs.